 Meet Karmel, a financial consultant based in Calgary who provides accounting advice to clients throughout the province.
 After preparing and submitting financial statements for Sam, a local small business owner, it is discovered that Karmel made a miscalculation.
-As a result, Sam owes a large amount of money to the bank, but is unable to make his payments without compromsing his business.
+As a result, Sam owes a large amount of money to the bank, but is unable to make his payments without compromising his business.
 Fearing more financial strain, Sam sues Karmel for negligence, resulting in $30,000 in legal fees.
-Luckily, Karmel has Consultant Liability Insurance, which covers Sam for the additional expenses he paid to the bank and a portion of her legal fees.
+Luckily, Karmel has consultant liability insurance, which covers Sam for the additional expenses he paid to the bank and a portion of her legal fees.

-Like Karmel, a lawsuit alleging failure to deliver a service or poor advice could be detrimental to your business, both financially and reputationally.
+Like Karmel, a lawsuit alleging failure to deliver a service or poor advice could be detrimental to your business.
 As a consultant, you face a specific set of risks related to your professional activities, which means you require a policy that matches your business needs.

 What is Consultant Insurance?

 The consulting industry in Canada is booming and is going to continue to grow at an exponential rate.
 As the industry grows, protecting your practice will become increasingly more important.

 Consultant insurance is a policy package designed to help protect those who offer professional advice and services to individuals and companies, therefore covering the cost of defending your business against a liability or negligence claim made by a client.